 Used as the King's Landing walls.

 Seaside walls can be seen in many scenes of Game of Thrones.
 Who can forget the iconic battle of Blackwater Bay in season two, where the green wild fire ripped apart the attacking fleet of Stannis Baratheon.
 When Tyrion and Lord Varys planned the defense of King's Landing on the Bokar Fortress, we see the City Walls and the computer-generated Red Keep in the background, as well as in season six, when Jaime Lannister on his way back from Dorne sails towards King’s Landing with the dead body of Myrcella.
+In seventh and eighth season when the Iron Fleet sail in to Blackwater Bay we also see walls from the sea side and the Red Keep on them.

 Used as a practice yard and Red Keep walls.